OfficeDev/office-js-docs-pr/docs/excel/custom-functions-overview.md

 ### JSON metadata file

-A custom functions metadata file (**./config/customfunctions.json** in the project that the Yo Office generator creates) provides the information that Excel requires to register custom functions and make them available to end users.
+The custom functions metadata file (**./config/customfunctions.json** in the project that the Yo Office generator creates) provides the information that Excel requires to register custom functions and make them available to end users.
 Custom functions are registered when a user runs an add-in for the first time.
 After that, they are available to that same user in all workbooks (i.e., not only in the workbook where the add-in initially ran.)

 > [!TIP]
 > Server settings on the server that hosts the JSON file must have [CORS](https://developer.mozilla.org/docs/Web/HTTP/CORS) enabled in order for custom functions to work correctly in Excel Online.